shenzhiy21/NekoBox/README.md

 * For those who want to know more, `docs` is an alternative for you, where you can see my ideas and motivations when creating this game.
 Follow my instruction, and you can easily re-construct the sokoban game by yourself!

 ## More to Explain
+This game is actually the assignment for the course "Object-oriented Programming" by Prof. Junhai Yong.

 Sokolution, an artificial intelligence for the game, is not included in this repo, because of some unexpected bug after an overall test.
 However, I have no time to fix the problem now.
 If you have any idea, feel free to contact me!